-We talked yesterday about 25 summer sandal ideas, and today we’re gonna get those pretty soles ready to show off.
+After rounding up 25 summer sandal ideas we’re going to get those pretty soles ready to show off.
 Have you experienced the dreaded “flip flop feet” ugliness?
 Yeah, not pretty.
-Last summer after wearing flip flops at the beach for a week I got a crack in one of my heels and it was awful.
+Last summer after wearing flip flops at the beach for a week I got a crack in one of my heels, and it was awful.
 My poor feet definitely needed some TLC after the wear and tear of salt and sand.
 You’ve got to take care of your feet!

 Here’s my Friday night at-home ritual for keeping things soft and pretty.
 Bonus – the better you take care of your feet the longer you can go between pedicures.
 That said if you can make time to relax in the pedicure chair every week, more power to you!

 First, you need to prep those toes.
 The best way to soften calluses is to soak them in warm water.
 Add something acidic – like lemon or orange juice – to help do the job.
 I like to sit on the edge of the tub – or heck, take a long bath – to soften things up.
 The bowl is pretty but I know it will inevitably end up all over my floor.
 And if you plan to repaint your toes, then take off all of the old polish before you soak.

 Once your feet are good and soft, go to town on them with a simple salt or sugar scrub.
 This doesn’t have to be (and probably shouldn’t be) fancy schmancy.
 Sugar with a little oil will do a nice job of removing dead skin and cleaning things up.
 And your best investment of the year will be a pumice stone.
 Work on the hard calluses and heels with this guy.
 Even better, keep it in the shower and do a little scrubbing every time you’re in there.